tu6ge/laravel-form-item/docs/en/api.md

 - **type**: `array`
 - **must**： **rquired**
 - **usage**：
-多选框的选项数组，每个值需要包含如下字段：
+The options array of checkbox.
+Each value needs to contain the following fields:
- - `value` : 用于标识该选项的值
+ - `value` : The value that identifies the option
- - `text` : 用于标识该选项在表单中显示的名称
+ - `text` : Identifies the name of the option as it appears in the form

 ### value

 - **type**: `array`
 - **default**： nothing
 - **usage**：
-如果要为多选框设置默认值，传入的值需要是一个数组，包含每一已选项的 `value` 值。
+If you want to set the default value for multiple checkbox, the value you pass in needs to be an array containing the `value` of each selected item.

-::: tip 提示
+::: tip
-多选框提交后，获得的是一个包含所有选中值的字符串，例如 `1,3,6`
+After submitting a checkbox, you get a string containing all the selected values. eg: `1,3,6`
 :::

 ### size